 - Provide LI functions only for the targets that are inbound roaming with HR.

-The above parameter is needed to avoid both SGW/SGW-C and PGW/PGW-C end up performing the interceptions for the same packet data session.** End of all change **
+The above parameter is needed to avoid both SGW/SGW-C and PGW/PGW-C end up performing the interceptions for the same packet data session.

+Figure 5.4.4.1-3 shows the LIPF logic in provisioning the LI functions for additional data services in EPC.

+Figure 5.4.4.1-3: LIPF logic for the additional data services in EPC

+The details of LI provisioning for SCEF based services are illustrated in clause 5.4.4.x.

+** End of all change **